phamcongthuy/challenge/_connect/city-impact-lab-powered-by-stratiscope.md

   developed deeper connections and those that lived there and have moved on will carry with them the sense that community can be created, even in places where it might seem difficult.
-category_metrics: >-
+category_metrics:
-  ['Attendance at public/open streets gatherings', 'Government responsiveness to residents’ needs', 'Rates of volunteerism']
+  - Attendance at public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Rates of volunteerism
+category_other:
-category_other: '[''LA is the best place to PLAY'', ''LA is the healthiest place to LIVE'']'
+  - LA is the best place to PLAY
+  - LA is the healthiest place to LIVE
-unique_identifier: ueo4o246
 category: connect
 uri: /connect/city-impact-lab-powered-by-stratiscope/
 order: 41
 project_image: /assets/images/connect/city-impact-lab-powered-by-stratiscope.jpg
-project_proposal_impact: []

 ---